 Sally Brown, and other members of the Committee of the Association of National Teaching Fellows, in conjunction with the HEA, are presenting a series of free workshops around the UK on the revised National Teaching Fellowship scheme for 2018, for aspirants and supporters.
-Events will be held at:
+The latest versions of the slides, expanded after the webinar on 1st March, for these events can be downloaded here:

 Birmingham Newman University (March 1st)